felgari/code-snippets/README.md

 code-snippets
 ====

-Handy code snippets in some programming languages as python, R and bash.
+Handy code snippets for some programming languages as python, R and bash.